kubernetes-sigs/descheduler/README.md

 ## Policy and Strategies

 Descheduler's policy is configurable and includes strategies to be enabled or disabled.
-Four strategies, `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity` are currently implemented.
+Five strategies, `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity` , `RemovePodsViolatingNodeTaints` are currently implemented.
 As part of the policy, the parameters associated with the strategies can be configured too.
 By default, all strategies are enabled.